-This yearlong course is a rigorous program, which incorporates in-depth study of text, both print and online literary sources, vocabulary development, grammar, and research.
+This yearlong course is a rigorous standards-based program, which incorporates in-depth study of text, both print and online literary sources, vocabulary development, grammar, and research.
 Both fiction and nonfiction will be emphasized on literary interpretation, evaluation, analysis, and synthesis.
 Academic vocabulary, terminology that is key to support the learning of the literary genres, elements and techniques will be emphasized.
 Development of persuasive writing, writing conventions, research skills and competence in test taking strategies will be covered.
-College Readiness Standards will provide the framework for this course.
+Illinois Common Core State Standards (CCSS) will provide the framework for this course.